mrcongliu/loveit/content/posts/build-a-website-using-blogdown/index.en.md

 ![](00-blogdown-2021.gif)

 To me, it seems unnecessary to think the reason of doing something.
-I am always a fun of learning by doing.
+I am always a fan of learning by doing.
 But Alison made her point.
 It would help me in the long run if I am serious about this blog.
 So I took a while to figure that out.

 ### 1. Content & Theme